 On March 7, 1941, Freddie Williams filed a card with the Union indicating that he played the guitar.
 He had probably made the instrument switch earlier.
 In fact, he was featured on the steel guitar in the bands that he led.

-Williams, like some other leaders of the older generation (e.g., Floyd Campbell), started having a lot of difficulty in the band business during World War II; not only were fashions changing, but too many of his musicians were being drafted.
+Williams, like some other leaders of the older generation (e.g., Floyd Campbell), started having a lot of difficulty in the band business during World War II.
+Not only were fashions changing, but too many of his musicians were being drafted.
 In 1941, after consulting with a friend who owned a record store on 58th Street, Williams opened Melody Lane Record Shop under the El on 55th Street.
 Thereafter his sole business was selling records.
-Billboard in 1948 described him as a "Negro juke box king," but this appears to have confused the record label (and possibly the distributorship), in which Williams had an interest, with the jukebox operation, which was strictly Rothner's.
+Billboard in 1948 described him as a "Negro juke box king," but this appears to have confused the record label (possibly also the distributorship), in which Williams had an interest, with the jukebox operation, which was strictly Rothner's.

 Freddie Williams must be accorded the status of a pioneer in the postwar Chicago independent recording industry.
 In 1945, the race market recording industry was still in the hands of the majors, primarily Columbia and RCA Victor.
 Williams had to find artists that the majors had not already tied up.
 These would not be established recording artists but up-and-coming performers, without a reputation but with fresh new sounds.
 Thus, when Williams set up his operation in early 1946, he was in a position to record Memphis Slim, Jo Jo Adams, Floyd Smith, Charles "Crown Prince" Waterford, Sunnyland Slim, and Bill Martin.
 Of these, only Memphis Slim had previously done any recording for a major label as a leader.